almogwary12/awmhttp/README.md

 			cCode += " (request(), response())"
 		ok
 		return cCode
 I call the request and response func instead of passing the response code this to call route function like this oserver.route("/", :Get, func req, res{
-  res.set_content("<h1>hello</h1>", "text/html")
+  res.set_content("hello", "text/html")
 })